 Patients’ experiences and views on health and medical care is an important part of the development and improvement work of healthcare.
 The National Patient Survey, which is coordinated by the Swedish Association of Local Authorities and Regions (SALAR), and is currently used for regular national surveys of patient experiences within health and medical care, does not include any opportunity for nation-wide collection of views and experiences of persons who have participated in clinical studies.

-Quality assurance and verification of the survey is included within the framework for the project, through a pilot survey carried out in collaboration between Gothia Forum (PTC Göteborg), Forum Middle Sweden (AKP Örebro) and SALAR.
+Quality assurance and verification of the survey was included within the framework for the project, through a pilot survey carried out in collaboration between Gothia Forum (PTC Göteborg), Forum Middle Sweden (AKP Örebro) and SALAR.

 The project started in Q4 2016 and was expected to be completed by Q2 2018.